 Graduate School Minimum Requirements

 The Graduate School at UMD requires a minimum GPA of 3.0.
-If you do not meet Graduate School minimum requirement of 3.0 GPA (on a 4.0 scale) in all prior Undergraduate and Graduate work, please submit a petition for a letter of support from the program coordinator, contact Beatriz Quintos at email@example.com to make this request.
+If you do not meet the Graduate School minimum requirement of 3.0 GPA (on a 4.0 scale) in all prior Undergraduate and Graduate work, please submit a petition for a letter of support from the program coordinator, contact Beatriz Quintos at firstname.lastname@example.org to make this request.

 As required by the Graduate School, all application materials are to be submitted electronically: